Copper market on alert for LME inventory influx amid China probe

-NEW YORK (Reuters) - Thousands of tonnes of “invisible” copper now being hurriedly ushered out of some Chinese warehouses may remain out of sight for months longer, as banks and traders seeking safer havens for their metal opt out of the London Metal Exchange network.
+NEW YORK, June 12 (Reuters) - Thousands of tonnes of “invisible” copper now being hurriedly ushered out of some Chinese warehouses may remain out of sight for months longer, as banks and traders seeking safer havens for their metal opt out of the London Metal Exchange network.

 The fear of fraudulent financing at some storage depots in Qingdao port has prompted some banks and merchants to cut credit for financing deals or relocate metal to better-known warehousing firms, including some in South Korea and elsewhere that are part of the LME’s vast system.